NoBirdInTree/Code_Report/README.md

 # Codes and Reports:

-I’ve done some quantitative researches in courses or in my internships.
+I’ve done some quantitative researches in courses or in my internships. -- My bad.
+Another contributor is my alt (backup one :)

 ## Extracurricular (internship) stuffs: